OT, Registered Yoga Teacher

 In 2007, Laurie and her family moved from Wilmington, NC to Sparta, TN.
 She retired from being an occupational therapist to become a full time clay artist.
 Because being an artist can be an isolating profession, she missed the community involvement, and began practicing yoga and meditation at Synergy.

 In 2017, Laurie completed the 200-hour Yoga Teacher Training at Sanctuary Yoga studio in Nashville with Tom and Daphne Larkin, where her training was focused on hatha and vinyasa flow yoga.
 She says it was a very powerful and challenging personal journey.
 “Developing a yoga practice and adopting a yogic lifestyle requires physical, emotional and spiritual commitment.”
 She has completed Restorative Yoga Training with Colleen Dwyer of BlossOMing Yoga and teaches monthly restorative workshops.
 She has also completed the Anjali Restorative Chakra Balancing course with Shannon Paige, and enjoys doing energy balancing chakra work with her clients.
-In 2018, she completed Level I Yoga Wall training with Bryan Legere.
+In 2018, she completed Level I Yoga Wall training in 2018 with Bryan Legere, and Level II Yoga Wall training with Mary Anne Metzger in 2019.
 She currently teaches private, duet, and semi-private sessions on the Great Yoga Wall.
-Additionally, she is pursuing her Yoga Therapist Certification.
-She is enrolled in an IAYT-endorsed 800-hour course of study under the direction of Cortni Saunders, ERYT-500/C-IAYT.
+Additionally, she is pursuing her Yoga Therapist Certification through an IAYT-endorsed 800-hour course of study under the direction of Cortni Saunders, ERYT-500/C-IAYT.

 Laurie is also interested in using yoga to help meet the needs of people in chronic pain and survivors of PTSD.
 She believes that anyone can develop a yoga practice, regardless of age and current physical abilities.
 Using her background in working with individuals experiencing physical and emotional challenges, Laurie strives to make yoga accessible to anyone at any level of fitness.
 She teaches a variety of weekly group classes.
 Register for Laurie’s yoga classes here.